chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Device/HID_Standalone/readme.txt

                              achieved only when system clock is set to 168 MHz.
  - SYSCLK is set to 180 MHz: for only HS Core, since no embedded PHY is used.

-This example supports remote wakeup (which is the ability of a USB device to bring a suspended bus back to the active condition), and the Key button is used as the remote wakeup source.
+This application supports remote wake-up (which is the ability of a USB device to bring a suspended bus back to the active condition), and the Key button is used as the remote wake-up source.

 By default, in Windows powered PC the Power Management feature of USB mouse devices is turned off.
 This setting is different from classic PS/2 computer functionality.
 Therefore, to enable the Wake from